 - Career Planning & Professionalism Office: job search strategies, skills and documents

 - Registrar’s Office: course selection and registration procedures

-- Information Technology Services: how to use the available Penn Law technology to your advantage
+- Information Technology Services: training on Penn Law technology resources

 - Visa Registration and Related Requirements